-The addition of finely ground paper to clay has been tried before but it is only recently that techniques have been mastered which allow for the production of a product that breaks nearly all the rules of claymaking.
+The addition of finely ground paper to clay has been tried before.
+However it is only recently that techniques have been mastered which allow for the production of a product that allows ceramicists to push the boundaries of what is possible to do with clay.

 This unique product is known as paperclay and this ability to stick to itself and other objects without cracking is due to the cellulose fibres that make up paper.
-When broken down finely enough paper reverts to a mass of cellulose fibres that look and behave like minute straws, sucking up the even smaller particles of clay slip thus forming a matrix of interlocking clay-filled tubes with far greater strength than clay alone.
+When broken down finely enough, paper reverts to a mass of cellulose fibres that look and behave like minute straws, sucking up the minute particles of clay slip thus forming a matrix of interlocking clay-filled tubes with far greater strength than clay alone.

-The accepted method of creating paper fibre is to finely shred tissue, egg cartons, newspaper etc soak in water and then slowly mash into a pulp.
+The accepted method of creating paper fibre is to finely shred tissue, egg cartons, newspaper etc. soak in it water and then slowly mash into a pulp.
 PCP cellulose fibre is unique in that it can be used without any time consuming and laborious breaking down and soaking.

 Simply place the required amount into a bowl, (anything up to 1:1 clay to wet paper by volume; although we recommend 4:1 as a starting point) pour in a small amount of hand hot water and press into the fibre until all it all becomes a uniform dark grey.
 Agitate the pulp with your hands to break up any dry balls of fibre and you should be left with an evenly distributed damp product.